marmelab/greenframe-cli/README.md

     - 'ANOTHER_CONTAINER_NAME'
 databaseContainers:
     - 'DATABASE_CONTAINER_NAME',
-envFile: PATH_TO_YOUR_ENVIRONNEMENT_VAR_FILE
+envFile: PATH_TO_YOUR_ENVIRONMENT_VAR_FILE
 envVar:
-    - envVarA: 'An environement variable needed for the scenario (ie : a secret-key)',
+    - envVarA: 'An environment variable needed for the scenario (ie : a secret-key)',
-    - envVarB: 'Another environement variable needed'
+    - envVarB: 'Another environment variable needed'
 ```

 ## More Information / Troubleshooting